grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/02 Cloud tests from the CLI.md

 <Blockquote mod="Attention" title="The LI_ prefix is deprecated">

 Previously, cloud environment variables were prefixed with `LI_` (for example, `LI_LOAD_ZONE`).
-These names are deprecated and will be removed in future versions of k6 Cloud.
+These names are deprecated and may be removed in future versions of k6 Cloud.

 </Blockquote>